akostrik/CPP_module_42/02/README.md

 ## Fixed-point

-Representing non-integer numbers by storing a fixed number of digits of their fractional part.
+Representing non-integer numbers by storing a fixed number of digits of their fractional part

-For example : Dollar amounts are often stored with exactly two fractional digits, representing the cents.
+For example : Dollar amounts are often stored with exactly two fractional digits, representing the cents

-A valuable balance between performance, accuracy, range, precision.
+fixed<8,3> = a 8-bit fixed point number, of which 3 right most bits are fractional

 # Sources